mdcourse/mdcourse.github.io/_sources/chapters/chapter4.rst.txt

             self.sigma_ij_list = sigma_ij_list
             self.epsilon_ij_list = epsilon_ij_list

+# TO FIX: doublons with before !

 .. label:: end_Utilities_class

-The *update_neighbor_lists()* method generates neighbor lists that are stored as Python list named *neighbor_lists*.
-The following library should also be imported within the *Utilities.py* file:
+The *update_neighbor_lists()* method generates neighbor lists for each atom, ensuring that only relevant interactions are considered in the calculations.
+These lists will be recalculated at intervals specified by the *neighbor* input parameter.
+To implement this method, you should also import the following library in the *Utilities.py* file:

 .. label:: start_Utilities_class

 .. code-block:: python

     import numpy as np
     from MDAnalysis.analysis import distances

 .. label:: end_Utilities_class